morew4rd/moreward.h/docs/readme.md

 ## Memory Management

 The library uses a global allocator for all memory operations, which can be customized for specific needs (e.g., memory pools or tracking).

 - `m_set_allocator(m_Allocator* allocator)`: Sets a custom allocator.
 - `m_reset_allocator()`: Reverts to the default allocator (standard malloc/realloc/free).
 - `m_get_allocator()`: Retrieves the current allocator.

+Helper macros that use the currently set allocator.

+- `m_alloc(n)`: Allocates n bytes using the current allocator.
+- `m_realloc(p, n)`: Reallocates memory to n bytes.
+- `m_free(p)`: Frees allocated memory.

 ### Custom Allocator Example